billk-FM/HEC-Commander/ChatGPT Examples/07_Gridded_Soil_Data_GIS_Assistant.md

 ## Description
 Expert in GSSURGO soil data, spatial analysis and mapping.
-This is a community-built assistant with access to publicly available documentation from the USGS GSSURGO website, and is not directly affiliated with USGS.
+This is a community-built assistant with access to publicly available documentation from the USGS GSSURGO website, and is not affiliated with USGS.

 ## Instructions